Jack Donaghy: Storylines and characteristics

 Post-college, Jack worked as an intern for Senator Ted Kennedy, where Jack displayed an extremely liberal political world-view, even by the standards of a young Al Gore.
 At some point, though as yet unexplained, he underwent a complete reversal of his philosophy and became a conservative Republican.
 Jack participated in Hands Across America and at some point personally coined the phrase "what's the upside?"
 He confessed that Carly Simon's 1972 hit song "You're So Vain" was, in fact, written by him.

 In the years after working for Kennedy, Jack "thrived" on fear, bow hunting polar bears, climbing Mount Kilimanjaro, once driving a rental car into the Hudson River to practice escaping, showering with Greta Van Susteren and overcoming a peanut allergy through sheer willpower.
 Jack once practiced martial arts under Chuck Norris, but they had a falling out after he switched to another dojo.

 It is revealed in "Live from Studio 6H" that, as a young employee in the GE poisons division in 1986, Jack answered phones during a live telethon.
 During that broadcast, Tracy Jordan realized his talent for getting laughs as a performer.
 A 16-year-old Liz Lemon made a prank call, claiming to have been a nurse in the war who was impregnated by General Electric when he was Colonel Electric.
 Jack's loyalty to GE and his handsomeness impressed Don Geiss, who transferred Jack to the microwave ovens division.
-At some point, he also rotated through GE's plastics division, where he befriended the "brilliant plastics engineer / lesbian", Gretchen Thomas.
+At some point, he also rotated through GE's plastics division, where he befriended the "brilliant plastics engineer/lesbian", Gretchen Thomas.
 After years of market research, he finally made his "greatest triumph" in the form of the Trivection oven, a product he created at General Electric, having first envisioned it while responding to Liz Lemon's prank call in 1986.
 It was on the strengths of the Trivection oven that, in mid-2006, he replaced recently deceased Gary to become Vice President of East Coast Television and Microwave Oven Programming.

-Jack was the architect of bringing Tracy Jordan on board the NBC sketch show The Girlie Show, despite the objections of head writer /creator Liz Lemon and producer Pete Hornberger.
+Jack was the architect of bringing Tracy Jordan on board the NBC sketch show The Girlie Show, despite the objections of head writer/creator Liz Lemon and producer Pete Hornberger.
 Jack made sure that Tracy was the main star and ensured the show's name was changed to TGS with Tracy Jordan after bribing a focus group with pizza.
+Other shows that NBC purchases while he is an executive include MILF Island and Queen of Jordan.